Laraazad/movie_ratings_dataset/README.md

 This project explores and analyzes a movie ratings dataset using Python in Jupyter Notebook / Google Colab.

 ## Files Included
-- statistics_notebook.ipynb → Python notebook containing the analysis
+- statistics.ipynb → Python notebook containing the analysis
 - movie_ratings.csv → Dataset used for analysis

 ## Tools & Technologies